 Reputation risk vs strategic risk

 Reputation risk, on the other hand, is largely unpredictable.
 In fact, it can even be tied to events that aren’t your company’s fault.
 Still, opinions of clients, investors, business partners and the general public can have a profound impact on your firm’s revenue.
-Therefore it’s critical to be aware of hazards that could damage your company’s good name.
+Therefore it’s critical to be aware of hazards that cause business reputation damage.

 Types and causes of reputational risk

-There are numerous types of risk to guard against, including outside adverse events, workplace practices, data retention failures, product recalls and bad financial statements.
+There are numerous types of risk to guard against, including outside adverse events, workplace practices, data retention failures, product recalls, bad financial statements, and CEO reputation issues.
 Let’s dive into the scenarios that pose the greatest threat.